Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Analysis

 \subsection{Outlier exclusion}

 We repeated the statistical analyses after excluding four potential outliers with same-side sample proportions larger than 53\% (i.e., the four largest and right-most estimates in the top panel of Figure~\ref{fig:people}).
-In general, the exclusion did not qualitatively affect our conclusions, although --as may be expected--the same-size bias decreased in size, and the between-people heterogeneity became less pronounced (see Appendix C for concordant frequentist result).
-Each of the four participants with the same-side sample proportion larger than 53\% contributed fewer than $4{,}000$ coin flips, which raises a possibility that the observed proportion is a result of the a) initially larger same-side bias (before the learning effects occurs) and b) sampling variability.
-See additional robustness checks in Tables~3, 4, and 5 in the Online Supplements showing the qualitative conclusions do not change when excluding 1 to 5 participants with the lowest and the largest proportion of same-side outcomes.
+In general, the exclusion did not qualitatively affect our conclusions, although --as may be expected-- the same-size bias decreased in size, and the between-people heterogeneity became less pronounced.
+Each of the four participants with the same-side sample proportion larger than 53\% contributed fewer than $4{,}000$ coin flips, which is consistent with the possibility that the relatively high proportions may be due in part to the fact that the same-side bias is largest at the beginning (before the practice effects occur).
+Additional robustness checks reported in Tables~3, 4, and 5 in the Online Supplements demonstrate that the qualitative conclusions do not change when excluding 1 to 5 participants with the lowest and the largest proportion of same-side outcomes.